The Fugs: 1960s

 By 1966, the Fugs had become fixtures of the Lower East Side scene, performing at anti-war rallies and benefits.
 The band soon became prominent within the 1960s counterculture.
 On January 1, 1966, New York police raided the Peace Eye Bookstore and arrested Sanders on obscenity charges; he was later acquitted with ACLU support, which increased the group's notoriety.
 Ed Sanders also performed at the 1967 March on the Pentagon, where he and others attempted to “levitate” the building—an event chronicled in Norman Mailer’s The Armies of the Night.
 A recording of the ritual, titled “Exorcising the Evil Spirits from the Pentagon,” appears on the Fugs' 1968 Reprise album Tenderness Junction.

-In February 1967, the group briefly signed with Atlantic Records and recorded an album titled The Fugs Eat It, which was ultimately shelved and never released.
+In February 1967, the group briefly signed with Atlantic Records and recorded an album titled The Fugs Eat It, which was never released.
 Later that year, they joined Reprise Records, releasing Tenderness Junction (1968) and It Crawled into My Hand, Honest (1968).
-On leaving ESP, Sanders later joked that “our royalty rate was less than 3%, one of the lower percentages in the history of Western civilization.”
+On leaving ESP, Sanders later joked that "our royalty rate was less than 3%, one of the lower percentages in the history of Western civilization."

 The band toured Europe twice in 1968, performing in Denmark, Sweden, and West Germany at the Internationale Essener Songtage alongside Tangerine Dream, Peter Brötzmann, and other underground musicians.
-In 1969, the FBI investigated the group for obscenity after a broadcasting executive described them as “the filthiest and most vulgar thing the human mind could possibly conceive.”
-The case was eventually dropped.
+In 1969, the FBI investigated the group for obscenity after a broadcasting executive described them as "the filthiest and most vulgar thing the human mind could possibly conceive."
+No legal action was brought.